 Millfield Nursery fully recognises the responsibility to have arrangements in place to safeguard and promote the welfare of all children.
-Our policy applies to all staff, paid and unpaid, working in the setting, including volunteers and students, all of whom have a vital role in safeguarding children.
-Concerned parents may also contact the setting's Designated Person/s for Child Protection.
+Our policy applies to all staff, paid and unpaid, working in the setting, including agency staff, volunteers, and students, all of whom have a vital role in safeguarding children.
+Concerned parents may also contact the setting's Designated Safeguarding Leads for Child Protection.